kgruiz/Recapit/README.md

 Markdown (`*.md`) and JSON (`*.json`) files are written alongside the LaTeX when you run the conversion utilities.

 Video inputs produce chunk-aware LaTeX: each chunk is emitted as `\section*{Chunk N (HH:MM:SS–HH:MM:SS)}` inside `<stem>-transcribed.tex`.
 When `--save-full-response` is active, every raw chunk response is also captured under `full-response/chunks/`.
 Intermediates such as normalized MP4s and chunk slices are discarded by default unless you pass `--save-intermediates` (or set `LECTURE_SUMMARIZER_SAVE_INTERMEDIATES=1`).
+Hardware acceleration is enabled automatically when FFmpeg exposes GPU encoders; fall back to `--video-encoder cpu` if you run into driver issues.

 Every CLI run additionally writes a JSON telemetry report (default `run-summary.json`).
 The report contains: